 Your ex is used to pushing your buttons to get you to do what he wants, so you must change how you respond.
 Exiting your marriage means you are relinquishing your role as a compulsive accommodator and are acting from a place of strength.
 Here are some ways to regain a sense of control:

 - Minimize communication.
-Don’t give your ex free access to your nervous system by responding to every crazy text and email.
+Don’t give your ex unfettered access to your nervous system by responding to every crazy text and email.
 Ask for an order to use a court-approved messaging system.
 This may prompt your spouse to temper his correspondence since it will no longer be private (it can be accessed by the court).

 - Practice the “gray rock” method.
 Controlling people love drama, so don’t invite it by displaying emotion.
 Speak and write to your ex in the most boring, even-keeled way possible.
 Don’t debate or become defensive.
 Let go of the fantasy that you will ever get your spouse to see the light.
 When communicating, make it brief, stick to the facts, and disengage after making your point once.